cterdam/vim-diffsave/README.md

 ## Installation

 Use your favorite vim plugin manager.
-For example, if you are using [vim-plug][1], put this in your `vimrc`:
+For example, if you use [vim-plug][1], put this in your `vimrc`:

 [1]:
 https://github.com/junegunn/vim-plug